 - Be considerate of other patients by keeping noise to a minimum.

-- Refrain from visiting if you have a cold, sore throat, or any contagious disease.
+- Do not visit if you have a fever, cough, or contagious disease.
+Protect Our Patients.

 - Observe “No Visiting” and precaution signs before entering the room.